Bbno$: 2017–2024: Debut album and growing popularity

+2025–present: bbno$, world tour

-He has also collaborated with Smosh's Ian Hecox and Anthony Padilla for the song "Submissive & Breedable", and VTuber Ironmouse for "1-800" (with the singer also cosplaying as Ironmouse following a challenge on social media).
+In October 2025, bbno$ released his self-titled seventh studio album bbno$, which included several of his single releases that year and the collaboration "1-800" with Ironmouse. bbno$ also cosplayed as Ironmouse following a challenge on social media.

-In 2025, he provided the voice of the monster Scallyrags from My Singing Monsters.
+For the weekend of December 12, bbno$ staged an in-game concert in the video game Peak alongside Ironmouse and Vanillamace.

+On January 8, 2026, bbno$ released a new song, titled "Diamonds are Forever".

 Artistry

 bbno$ has described his own music as "oxymoronic rap" that is "ignorant but melodic". bbno$ grew up listening to straight bass dubstep and house music from names like Datsik and Excision, before listening to hip hop artists, namely Tupac Shakur, Gucci Mane, and Chief Keef.
 He has cited Yung Lean and Pouya as his main rap inspirations.

-Personal life

-bbno$ resides in Vancouver.
-He has astigmatism.